Hey. Let me introduce to you the Beat plastic pollution project I believe deserves recognition.

 They came up with the amazing idea of organized clean up.
 Basically, you can join a cleanup event in your location and help get rid of and properly recycle plastic.
 Here you can learn more about cleanups and also about this app called Litterati.
 It’s simply an app tool to help you encourage others to collect plastic.

-Here is how you can register and start and make a difference and help Beat plastic pollution.
+Here is how you can register and start and make a difference and help beat plastic pollution.

-With this organized cleanups I must introduce you someone new.
+With these organized cleanups I must introduce you to someone new.
 His name is Afroz Shah and to be fair I don’t know much about him but I aspire to be like him.
 This guy does the most amazing cleanups I have ever seen.
 He does post on his Instagram page his clean up results of the week.
 There has been a lot of weeks since he’s been doing this.

-This was the picture of the turtles, led me to Afroz as he was one of the volunteers.
+This was the picture of the turtles, which led me to Afroz as he was one of the volunteers.
 This truly restored my faith in humanity and I feel such satisfaction and relief that there are people who care and do something about the plastic problem.

 Here are some other photos that support my theory about the unknown hero: